The Speed Trap

 In 1979 I was racing a new Van Diemen Formula Ford under the guidance of my mentor and team manager Mike Hull.
 After a qualifying session debrief filled with explanation rather than performance, Mike stopped me mid-excuse.

 “I thought you wanted to be a racing driver… but you’re showing real potential as an excuse maker.”
-Then he delivered three words that have shaped nearly everything I’ve built since: Racing is learning.

-Four years earlier Mike had written something both humorous, and impactful, in my SCCA driver’s school logbook: “Nice job on the straights.”
+Four years earlier Mike had written something both humorous and impactful in my SCCA driver’s school logbook: “Nice job on the straights.”

 Translation: you’re comfortable when things are easy.
 The real work happens in the corners — especially the fast ones where visibility is limited and exit speed determines everything that follows.